 The LMS Newsletter is published on line with contributions added as they become ready.
 LMS members may opt to receive the printed LMS Newsletter which is distributed bimonthly free of charge.

-In addition to its journals and books, the LMS publishes a number of other reports and papers.
+The Society also publishes a number of reports and papers as a result of the activities of its Committees.
 Links to these can be found here.

 - The LMS becomes a signatory to DORA

 The London Mathematical Society has signed the San Francisco Declaration on Research Assessment (DORA) in support of the movement towards the responsible use of research metrics within mathematics.

 DORA is a worldwide initiative covering all scholarly disciplines which recognizes the need to improve the ways in which the outputs of scholarly research are evaluated and seeks to develop and promote best practice.
 To date it has been signed by over 1,200 organizations and around 13,000 individuals.
 Its main themes are the need to eliminate the use of journal-based metrics, such as Journal Impact Factors, in funding, appointment, and promotion considerations; the need to assess research on its own merits rather than on the basis of the journal in which the research is published, and exploring new indicators of significance and impact.

 As of 1 March 2019, the Proceedings of the LMS has been relaunched with its own Editorial Board and new criteria for acceptance.

 1 March 2019

 - Compositio Mathematica Prize awarded to Professor James Maynard